hirosystems/docs/docs/stacks-2.1-upgrades.md

 ## What is PoX-2?

 [Proof-of-transfer(PoX)](https://docs.stacks.co/docs/understand-stacks/proof-of-transfer) is a consensus mechanism in modern blockchains.
 In Stacks 2.05 or earlier versions, this consensus mechanism uses [`.PoX`](https://explorer.stacks.co/txid/SP000000000000000000002Q6VF78.pox?chain=mainnet&_gl=1*6fljeg*_ga*MTY3NTgyOTg2OS4xNjY2MjA3NDM3*_ga_NB2VBT0KY2*MTY3MDk1ODcyNS4xMTEuMC4xNjcwOTU4NzI1LjAuMC4w) or `.PoX-1` smart contracts.
-With the Stacks 2.1 update, the new fork is updated to `.PoX-2`.
+With the Stacks 2.1 upgrade, the new fork is updated to `.PoX-2`.

 ### PoX-2 periods

 The PoX-2 fork evolves in the following periods.
-The Hiro products adapt to these periods to align with the new [network upgrade - SIP-015](https://github.com/stacksgov/sips/blob/feat/sip-015/sips/sip-015/sip-015-network-upgrade.md).
+Hiro products adapt to these periods to align with the new [network upgrade - SIP-015](https://github.com/stacksgov/sips/blob/feat/sip-015/sips/sip-015/sip-015-network-upgrade.md).

-The PoX contracts determine the reward set for the upcoming reward cycle.
+PoX contracts determine the reward set for the upcoming reward cycle.

 - **`Period 1`**—Stacks 2.0 and PoX-1 consensus rules in effect
   - **`Period 2a`**-PoX-1 is still active.
 Stacking or delegating can start with PoX-2.